 Even Better Sequel: The original Rayman was already a great game to begin with, but Rayman 2 successfully brought the series into the third dimension, with stronger story and characterization, making the gameplay much more accessible to players with its more lax difficulty and faster pacing, as well as much more adventurous with its wide open, dynamic level layouts, thrilling combat and boss battles, and unique gimmicks such as the walking shells you ride on, and the flying powder kegs.

 Magnum Opus: To this day, quite a few consider Rayman 2 to be the best in the series.

-Missing Secret: In some versions, the counter showing how much of the game you've completed stops at 99%.
-Even if you've found everything in the game.
-This troper spent countless days trying to find the last 1%.
+Missing Secret: In some versions, the counter showing how much of the game you've completed stops at 99%, even if you've found everything in the game.

 Polished Port: The Sega Dreamcast version, which took the Nintendo 64/PC versions, updated the graphics, added some new features, and tweaked some existing features to work better.
 This version was so well-recieved, that the Nintendo 3DS version is actually based on this particular iteration.